The Cole Research Group

 June: Ian and Dr. Cole held their first workshop for the PALAC project where they helped analytical chemistry faculty develop materials for active learning courses.

-April: Jennifer presented at the Spring ACS Meeting in San Francisco, California.
+April: Jennifer presented at the Spring ACS National Meeting in San Francisco, California.

 January: Gil and Dr. Cole held their annual ELIPSS project meeting at Agnes Scott College in Atlanta, Georgia.

 Click on the News tab above for older group news.